widjajs/Social-Media-App/README.md

 - Connects to a local MySQL database to perform SQL queries.
 - Supports various CRUD operations (Create, Read, Update, Delete).
 - SQL queries are handled using Java's `PreparedStatement` to prevent SQL injection.
+- Includes test cases for the DatabaseManager and SocialMediaObjects
+  - SocialObjectTestCases.java tests that the User, Comment, and Post classes work as intended
+  - DatabaseManagerTestCases.java tests that all creations, insertions, deletions, selections, etc. work as intended

 ## Technologies Used
 - **Java** (for the application logic and GUI)